GijsPost/ng-qrgen/projects/ng-qrgen/README.md

 * `width`: Size of the QR code.
 * `maskPattern`: Mask pattern used to mask the symbol.
 * `color`: The dark and light colors.
 Use Hex-codes.

+## Static Methods
+`import { NgQrGen } from 'ngqrgen';`
+Usage:
+* `NgQrGen.generateEncodedDataUrl(value: string, options: QrGenOptions)`: Generates an base-64 encoded data url string as QR code source.
+Can be used in the `src` property of an image.
+* `NgQrGen.generateString(value: string, options: QrGenOptions)`: Generates an svg element as string.